Problem & Context

 Integrated former press-fit components into the manifold body by modifying internal passages and port geometry to preserve flow characteristics.

-Through experimentation ensured the correct pressure drops across the
+Through experimentation ensured the correct pressure drops across the valve ports matched the original design specifications.

 Results